TandoorRecipes/recipes/docs/features/import_export.md

 CopyMeThat can export .zip files containing an `.html` file as well as a folder containing all the images.
 Upload the entire ZIP to Tandoor to import all included recipes.

+## Cookmate
+Cookmate allows you to export a `.mcb` file which you can simply upload to tandoor and import all your recipes.

+## RecetteTek
+RecetteTek exports are `.rtk` files which can simply be uploaded to tandoor to import all your recipes.

 ## Melarecipes

 Melarecipes provides multiple export formats but only the `MelaRecipes` format can export the complete collection.